 Current standards of Web design set forth by the W3C mandate changes in the way Web designers create their Web pages.
-This course builds on the skills of basic CSS Web page layout and adds more advanced skills, as well as newer techniques defined in CSS3 and HTML 5.
+This course teaches the use of XHT-ML and CSS to implement Web typography and advanced Web page layouts that comply with current Web standards.

-GCMW 226 Web Database Design II
+GCMW 226 Web Data Base Design II